oceanprotocol/docs/data-farming/predictoordf.md

 ## Introduction

-**[ASI Predictoor](../predictoor/README.md)** data feeds predict whether BTC, ETH etc will rise or fall 5min or 1h into the future.
+**[Predictoor](../predictoor/README.md)** data feeds predict whether BTC, ETH etc will rise or fall 5min or 1h into the future.
 These feeds are crowdsourced by “predictoors”: people running AI-powered prediction bots.

 **[Data Farming (DF)](../data-farming/README.md)** is Ocean’s incentive program, that rewards OCEAN to people who make crypto price predictions.